7 Best Photo Editors for Computer

 Cons:

-• Lacks advanced features like layers, masks, or fine-tuned adjustments.
+• Lacks advanced features like layers, masks, or fine-tuned changes.

-Photos is ideal for users who want a hassle-free way to enhance and organize their pictures without diving into complex tools or installations.
+Photos is ideal for those who want a hassle-free way to enhance and organize their pictures without diving into complex installations.

 5 Adobe Photoshop

-From detailed retouching to 3D modeling, this is the best photo editing software for graphic designers or digital artists.
-Its layer-based system and ability to work with multiple file formats give users full creative control.
+From detailed retouching to 3D modeling, this is the software for graphic designers or artists.
+Its layer-based system and ability to work with multiple formats give you full creative control.

-This PC photo editor is equipped with sophisticated features like smart object editing, content-aware fill, and advanced masking, making it the go-to choice for anyone who needs high-level photo manipulation.
+This PC photo editor is equipped with sophisticated features like smart objects, background blur, content-aware fill, and advanced masking, making it the go-to choice for anyone who needs high-level manipulation.

-Photoshop’s vast array of plug-ins further enhances its functionality, making it suitable for nearly every kind of digital art.
+Photoshop’s vast array of plug-ins further enhances its functionality, so it is suitable for nearly every kind of digital art.

 Professional photo editing app for PC - Photoshop